Phippsy/EphemerEar/README.md

 - Python 3.6 or higher
 - [Hazel for macOS](https://www.noodlesoft.com/)
-- Obsidian (optional, for viewing outputs)
+- [Obsidian](https://obsidian.md/) (optional, for viewing outputs)

 ### Step 1: Install Dependencies

 ### 1. Install Homebrew

 Homebrew is a package manager for macOS that simplifies the installation of software.
-Open Terminal and run:
+If you don't have it installed, you can install it by opening Terminal and running:

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"